-However, a model might not only leverage local patterns, but also higher-level patterns for decision making.
-These higher-level patterns will be referred to as `concepts' in this article.
-While the term `concept' is often used in literature on XAI~\cite{poeta_concept-based_2023}, a universal definition does not yet exist.
-In this paper, we follow the interpretation by Goyal et al.~\cite{goyal_explaining_2020}, that a concept is a ``higher level unit than low-level individual input features''.

-It has been shown for time series that in some cases high-level concepts, such as trend and frequency, may better explain model behaviour than point-based attribution~\cite{kusters_conceptual_2020}.
-In addition to the technical possibilities of concept-based explanations, using high-level human interpretable concepts may better match user understanding~\cite{poeta_concept-based_2023}.
+These high-level features can be referred to as `concepts'.
+While the term `concept' is often used in literature on XAI~\citep{poeta_concept-based_2023}, an agreed-upon definition does not yet exist.
+In this paper, we follow the interpretation by Goyal et al.~\citep{goyal_explaining_2020}, of a concept as a ``higher level unit than low-level individual input features''.
+For time series, it has been shown that in some cases, concepts such as trend and frequency may better explain the behaviour of a model than point-based attribution~\citep{kusters_conceptual_2020}.
+In addition to the technical possibilities of concept-based explanations, human interpretable high-level concepts may better align with user understanding~\citep{poeta_concept-based_2023}.

-This article presents C-SHAP for time series.
-The approach is based on SHAP, which is a model-agnostic method to measure the contribution of features to a model outcome~\cite{lundberg_unified_2017}.
-These features are usually defined as low-level model input features, but we define the SHAP features as concepts.
-Although various XAI methods for time series using SHAP have been proposed~\cite{bento_timeshap_2021,el_interpreting_2019,nayebi_windowshap_2023}, these are all point- or sequence-based attribution methods.
-C-SHAP instead provides attributions for concepts, see Figure~\ref{fig:concept_based_attribution}.

-An alternative approach to SHAP, for concept-based explanations, is Testing with Concept Activation Vectors (TCAV)~\cite{kim_interpretability_2018}.
-TCAV constructs Concept Activation Vectors (CAVs), which represent a model's activation response to predefined concepts.
-CAVs are based on (linear) classifiers, which are trained to distinguish between the model activations for samples containing a concept and random other samples.
-The explanation for a sample is generated using the similarity between its model activations and the CAVs.

-ConceptSHAP~\cite{yeh_completeness-aware_2020} combines TCAV and SHAP, Yeh et al.~\cite{yeh_completeness-aware_2020} applied it to image and language data.
-A completeness score is defined to evaluate the concepts used in TCAV.
-ConceptSHAP estimates the contribution of individual concepts to the completeness score.
-We instead propose to directly measure the contribution of concepts to the model output.

-While TCAV has shown to be successful for time series tasks~\cite{brenner_concept-based_2024,mincu_concept-based_2021}, C-SHAP offers advantages.
-SHAP is model-agnostic and works regardless of model and data selection.
-TCAV requires the training of classifiers on the model activations, which requires knowledge of the model and complicates its application.
-Additionally, the training of these classifiers introduces uncertainty.
-Furthermore, TCAV assumes linear separability of activations of samples with and without a concept.
-Methods may be introduced to expand to non-linear cases~\cite{crabbe_concept_2022}, but this introduces opaqueness to the explanation itself.

-For image data, a concept-based SHAP approach has been successfully applied to determine the attribution of concepts, in the form of image segments~\cite{sun_explain_2024}.
-In this article, we generalize the concept-based definition for SHAP for images and apply it to the time series domain.
-The main contribution of this article is the conceptualization of C-SHAP for time series.